NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     aggressive-nsec: *<yes or no>*
         Aggressive NSEC uses the DNSSEC NSEC chain to synthesize NXDOMAIN and other denials, using information from previous NXDOMAINs answers.
-Default is no.
+Default is yes.
         It helps to reduce the query rate towards targets that get a very high nonexistent name lookup rate.